-The County of Onondaga (the "County") is located in the central New York region, has a land area of 780.3 square miles and is approximately 35 miles in length and 30 miles in width.
+The County of Onondaga is located in the central New York region, has a land area of 793.5 square miles and is approximately 35 miles in length and 30 miles in width.
 The County is governed under a home rule charter, which provides for the separation of the executive and legislative functions.
 This charter was approved by voter referendum in 1961.
-The estimated population in 2017, per the U.S. Census, is approximately of 465,398 for the County, which included 2017 estimated population of 143,378 for the City of Syracuse.
+The estimated population in 2018, per the U.S. Census, is 461,809 for the County.
 The City of Syracuse is situated in the approximate center of the County and serves as the focus for commercial and business activities.